Microsoft/azure-docs.pt-pt/articles/cosmos-db/sql-api-sdk-java.md

 ### <a name="a-name120120"></a><a name="1.2.0"/>1.2.0
 * Oferece suporte Geoespacial índice
 * Valida a propriedade ID para todos os recursos.
-IDs de recursos não podem conter?, /, #, \, carateres ou terminar com um espaço.
+Ids for resources can contain ?, /, #, \, characters or end with a space.
 * Adiciona o novo cabeçalho "índice transformação progress" ao ResourceResponse.

 ### <a name="a-name110110"></a><a name="1.1.0"/>1.1.0